sarisabban/SinfNet/README.md

 The FILENAME in YOLOv3.py can be either a .jpg image, .mp4 video or a webcam.

 **You can add to an existing dataset**.
 Since manual annotations is time consuming, this same neural network can be used to annotate new images to expand the current dataset (instead of annotating 1000s of images manually), make sure you use the Cell.h5 weights since you want to detect only the cells in the images.
 Thus you must insure your image is made up of a pure strain of cells.
-Start by commenting in line 555 in the YOLOv3.py script and use the following command to loop through all images in a directory and annotate them.:
+Use the following command to loop through all images in a directory and annotate them.:

 `for i in IMAGE_DIRECTORY/*; do f="${i##*/}"; python3 YOLOv3.py -d Cell.h5 $i > ./"${f%.*}".txt; rm ./"${i##*/}"; sed -i "s/[^ ]*$/Cell/" ./"${f%.*}".txt;cat ./"${f%.*}".txt | wc -l > temp && cat ./"${f%.*}".txt >> temp && mv temp ./"${f%.*}".txt; mv ./"${f%.*}".txt ./BBox_Test; done`